polymorphicengine/tidal-gui/README.md

 Ctrl-Enter: Evaluate block of code at the cursor position

+Shift-Enter: Evaluate line of code at the cursor position

 Ctrl-. : Hush

 Ctrl-D: Open docs with the word at current cursor position